hfisaquiel/wsl-docker-install/README.md

 This are Google DNS resolver, you are free to use another, if work for you.

 ## Additional Info
-if this script doesn't resolve your problem, you can open a issue or use a docker automated script on https://github.com/docker/docker-install.
+If this script doesn't resolve your problem, you can open a issue or use a docker automated script on https://github.com/docker/docker-install.

 ## Another things
 Open a issue or contribute with this repo opening a new PR.